garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

 throwing a frisbee, so this experience simply reaffirmed that.
 It was fun to play though.
 It was nice to be outside and have a low stakes activity to keep us preocuppied with.
-All while we played frisbee, Grace managed to get Gwen to sleep in the jogging stroller, so we were nicely able to push her along the course and keep playing.
+Grace managed to get Gwen to sleep in the jogging stroller at the beginning of our round, so we were nicely able to push her along the course and keep playing.

 After making it back from disc golf, we all got ourselves together and made it to 5 pm mass at Queen of Peace.
 This was some new territory for Grace and I as parents.
-Typically we are trying to get Gwen to sleep through mass because it's at 8:30 - usually a well suited for her to sleep.
+Typically we are trying to get Gwen to sleep through mass because it's at 8:30 -
+a well suited time for her to nap.
 On the other hand, there isn't probably a much worse time for her to sleep than at or after 5 pm.
 So we had Gwen out of her seat for most of mass.
 She happily bounced with me, sat between Grace and I in the pew, and